Hearing Aid Headphones for Seniors: A Simple Guide

 Once you’ve found the perfect pair of hearing headphones, you’ll want to keep them working their best for years to come.
 A little bit of regular care goes a long way in protecting your investment and ensuring you always get clear, crisp sound.
 Here are a few simple habits to adopt for cleaning, storing, and maintaining your device.

-How to Clean Your Device
+The Right Way to Clean Your Headphones

 Keeping your headphones clean is important for both hygiene and performance.
 For daily upkeep, a quick wipe with a soft, dry cloth is all you need to remove any dust or oils.
 If you notice debris in small openings, you can use a small, soft brush to gently clear it out.
 For a more thorough clean, some headphones have removable eartips or earmolds that can be washed with warm, soapy water.
 Just be absolutely sure they are completely dry before reattaching them.
 Regularly cleaning your device helps prevent wax and dirt from building up and blocking the sound, ensuring you always get the best audio quality.